Shihpoo = Shih Tzu + Miniature Poodle

 History of the Shihpoo Dog Breed

-The American Kennel Club refuses to recognize the Shihpoo as it is a mixed-breed dog or designer dog.
+The American Kennel Club refuses to recognize the Shihpoo as a mixed breed or designer dog.

 Physical Characteristics of the Shihpoo Dog Breed

 Shihpoos are small dogs that vary in size depending on which side is more dominant.
-If the Poodle side is more dominant, then the Shihpoo can grow to a height of 15 inches.
-If the Shih Tzu side dominates, you can expect this dog to have a height of 8 to 10 inches at the shoulder level.
+If the Poodle side is more prevalent, the Shihpoo can grow to 15 inches.
+If the Shih Tzu side dominates, you can expect this dog to have a size of 8 to 10 inches at the shoulder level.

-Have a small, compact and lean body shape.
+Have a small, compact, and lean body shape.
 They are short-legged dogs and have a low base.
-Their face is almost human like and they often have an expression that makes them look like they are pleading for something.
+Their face is almost human, and they often have an expression that makes them look like they are pleading for something.

 Shihpoos have a thick and moderately long double coat – soft undercoat and coarse topcoat.
-The coat can be of different colors such as black, white, brindle, gold, black and white, parti-colored and brown and white.
-These dogs do shed a lot, which is why you should make it a point to brush their coat once every day.
+The skin can be of different colors such as black, white, brindle, gold, black and white, particolored, and brown and white.
+These dogs shed a lot, so you should make it a point to brush their coat once daily.

 Temperament and Personality of a Shihpoo

-Shihpoo puppies are better suited to a home with older children, kids who are at least 6 or 7 years old and know how to behave with dogs.
+Shihpoo puppies are better suited to a home with older children who are at least 6 or 7 years old and know how to behave with dogs.

 No dog likes to be disrespected like that.

-Some breeds such as Saint Bernard are blessed with infinite patience and can tolerate such antics by kids.
-But small breeds such as the Shihpoo- not so much.
+Some breeds, such as Saint Bernard, are blessed with infinite patience and can tolerate such antics by kids.
+But small species such as the Shihpoo- not so much.

 The thing about Shihpoo’s…

 Is that they are smart but have a mind of their own.
 It’s not so easy to train them.
-You should use a mix of firmness, love and food rewards to train these little puppies.
+You should use a mix of firmness, love, and food rewards to teach these little puppies.

-The Shihpoo is a healthy dog breed with an excellent life expectancy of 15 years of more.
+The Shihpoo is a healthy dog breed with an excellent life expectancy of 15 years.
 That’s pretty good for a dog.
-In fact, that’s as good as it gets.
-But like all dog breeds even the Shihpoo is susceptible to certain health issues such as…
+That’s as good as it gets.
+But like all dog breeds, even the Shihpoo is susceptible to specific health issues such as…

 - Brachycephalic Syndrome,